This post may contain affiliate links.

 Oven

-Preheat an oven to 450ºF (232ºC) with a rimmed baking sheet set on the middle rack.
-Once the oven is adequately preheated, carefully remove the baking sheet from the oven using a kitchen towel or hot mitt.
-Brush sheet pan with some high-heat cooking oil and place steak on sheet.
-Return sheet to oven and cook 10 minutes for medium-rare, flipping steak halfway through.
-Cook for 12 minutes for medium.
+Preheat an oven to 450ºF (232ºC) with a sheet pan set on the middle rack.
+Once the oven is adequately preheated, carefully remove the sheet from oven using a kitchen towel or hot mitt.

 Broiler

-Heat broiler on your oven to high with rack set as close to heating element as possible.
+Heat the broiler on your oven to high with rack set as close to heating element as possible.
 Broil steak on a baking sheet for 2–5 minutes per side until desired doneness is reached.
 (A larger time range is given as all broilers are different.)

 sliced steak on a plate with red sauce brushed over steak and in a bowl set next to steak